david15tonon/multichat_app/frontend/README.md

 - [Vite Docs](https://vitejs.dev/)
 - [Atomic Design](https://atomicdesign.bradfrost.com/)

-## 💡 Conseils
+## 💡 Tips

-- Utilisez les barrel exports (`index.ts`) pour simplifier les imports
+- Use barrel exports (`index.ts`) to simplify imports
-- Documentez vos composants avec des commentaires JSDoc
+- Document components with JSDoc comments
-- Testez régulièrement vos composants
+- Test regularly
-- Respectez l'Atomic Design pour la scalabilité
+- Respect Atomic Design for scalability
-- Utilisez des variables CSS pour les thèmes
+- Use CSS variables for themes

 ## 👥 Support

-Pour des questions ou problèmes :
+For questions or issues:
-1. Consultez la documentation Vite/React
+1. Check Vite/React documentation
-2. Vérifiez la console du navigateur
+2. Verify browser console
-3. Ouvrez une issue sur GitHub
+3. Open an issue on GitHub

 ---

-**Développé avec ❤️ pour MultiChat**
+**Developed with ❤️ for MultiChat**